zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 via the UART0 on the board.
 To read the output, you will need a USB to TTL serial cable.
 To enable serial output:

-* Connect the Serial Cable RX pin, to the Arduino 101's TX->1 pin.
+* Connect the Serial Cable RX pin to the Arduino 101's TX->1 pin.

   .. figure:: figures/arduino_101_03.png
       :scale: 50 %
       :alt: Image for pin positions and serial output

-* Connect the Serial Cable TX pin, to the Arduino 101's RX<-0 pin.
+* Connect the Serial Cable TX pin to the Arduino 101's RX<-0 pin.

   .. figure:: figures/arduino_101_04.png
       :scale: 50 %
       :alt: Image for pin positions and serial output

-* Connect the Serial Cable GND pin, to the Arduino 101's GND pin.
+* Connect the Serial Cable GND pin to the Arduino 101's GND pin.

   .. figure:: figures/arduino_101_05.png
       :scale: 50 %
       :alt: Image for pin positions and serial output

-Once connected, on your development environment you will need to:
+Once connected, on your development environment, you will need to:

 * Open a serial port emulator (i.e. on Linux minicom, screen, etc)